The star catalogue of Wilhelm IV, Landgraf von Hessen-Kassel: Accuracy of the measurements

 With $h$ the true altitude, $h_\mathrm{a}$ the apparent altitude and $R$ the refraction by the atmosphere, we have for meridian passage in the south at a location at geographic latitude $\phi_\mathrm{G}$:

-We correct the equatorial coordinates from the HIPPARCOS catalogue for each entry for proper motion and precession to obtain $\delta$ in 1586, and apply Eq.\,\ref{e:refrac} with an approximate equation for $R$ given by S\ae mundsson (1986) with $\phi_\mathrm{G}=51^\circ18'48''$ for Kassel to compute the apparent altitude in 1586 $h_\mathrm{a,m}$.
-The question then arises whether the values in \manuscript\ are corrected for refraction or not.
+We correct the equatorial coordinates from the HIPPARCOS catalogue for each entry for proper motion and precession to obtain $\delta$ in 1586, and apply Eq.\,\ref{e:refrac} with an approximate equation for $R$ given by S\ae mundsson (1986) with $\phi_\mathrm{G}=51^\circ18'48''$ for Kassel to compute the apparent altitude in 1586 $h_\mathrm{a,{HIP}}$.
+The question then arises {whether the values in {\manuscript\ } refer to the apparent altitude $h_\mathrm{a}$ or to the true altitude $h$} .
 To avoid this ambiguity, we at first limit the comparison to altitudes $h\geq29^\circ$, where according to Rothmann the refraction is zero, and thus $h=h_\mathrm{a}$.
 A fit to these altitudes measured at southern meridian passage gives

-The measurement error $dh$ is smallest at the zenith, and increases with distance to the zenith.
-A fit to the values at all altitudes $h>0$, that includes the altitudes for northern superior and inferior meridian passages (computed with appropriate adaption of Eq.\,\ref{e:refrac}), we find compatible within the errors to Eq.\,\ref{e:altfit}, {\em provided we assume that the listed values are the apparent altitude}.
+{where the numbers between brackets give the one-sigma error in the preceding decimal.} The measurement error $dh$ is smallest at the zenith, and increases with distance to the zenith.
+A fit to the values at all altitudes $h>0$, that includes the altitudes for northern superior and inferior meridian passages (computed with appropriate adaption of Eq.\,\ref{e:refrac}), we find compatible within the errors to Eq.\,\ref{e:altfit}, {\em provided we assume that the listed values are the apparent altitude {$h_\mathrm{a}$}}.
 The spread around the fit to $dh$ is $\sigma=0\farcm74$.
 A fit to the same data, but correcting the \manuscript\ values for refraction $R_\mathrm{R}$ according to Rothmann, gives an incompatible fit:

-Part of the difference between the fits to $\Delta h$ and $dh$ is caused by the values at inferior northern meridian passage, that give systematically higher values for $\Delta h$, suggesting that they in fact are apparent altitudes.
-A fit without the northern altitudes still has parameter values incompatible with those for $dh$.